wildfly-extras/wildfly-camel-book/cloud/openshift.md

 ### Running a single Pod

-A simple Pod configuration for a Redis master container might look like this:
+A simple Pod configuration for a WildFly Camel container might look like

 ```
 {